ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Disabled

-This property specifies how many seconds to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
+This property specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports reliability.
 The special value `Disabled` means that no timeout is scheduled.